encarsia/non/README.md

  * download and extract or clone repository and change into said folder

 > FTR: when executing `python`, it is Python 3

+> NOTE: setuptools is deprecated, will be solved in the next version

 ### ARE WE THERE YET?